GeorgeVasilakopoulos/CTF2023-Security-di-uoa/README.md

 # 3. Stealing ```/etc/secret```

-To achieve buffer overflow we first identified what safeguards the server creators had taken to avoid buffer overflow, in detail:
+To achieve buffer overflow we first identified what safeguards the server creators had taken to avoid such an attack, in detail:

 - Canaries
 - Non-executable stack
 - Address space layout randomization (ASLR)

 Since we have a non-executable stack, we can't put our own code in the buffer and execute it through the buffer overflow, so we have to do things differently.
-Specifically, we try to divert the execution into the ```send_file``` function (main.c) file with argument ```/etc/secret```.
+Specifically, we had to divert the execution into the ```send_file``` function (main.c) file with argument ```/etc/secret```.

 Then we took the following approach: